“…it is possible to marry passionate endeavor to a gentle disposition…”

 culture pioneer, leadership & management coach, business strategist, corporate trainer, operations leader, music director & conductor, trombonist, ceramic artist, potter, craftsman, painter, sketch artist

-Shawn proudly sells on Etsy.
+shawn proudly sells on Etsy.

-Yogi Berra said, “when you come to a fork in the road, take it!”.
-Shawn has been blessed with an abundance of forks.
+Yogi Berra said, “when you come to a fork in the road, take it!”. shawn has been blessed with an abundance of forks.
 His first major fork came when the BCO lost funding for his position.
 Conductors don’t just go to career builder and find a new job, so it was an opportunity to reinvent himself while still pursuing his passion for people and also for music.
-Having worked in both artistic and administrative offices, Shawn went to a temporary agency who placed him with one company.
+Having worked in both artistic and administrative roles, shawn went to a temporary agency who placed him with one company.
 It was a pairing that would dictate the next major chapter in his life.